 This once-ethnic meal is baked daily to produce this genuine Michigan delicacy more than 180 years later.
 The Beef Pasty has a flaky shell with warm meat and vegetables inside.
 They are filled with a substantial mixture of meat, pork, potatoes, rutabaga, and carrots in a flaky crust.

 Once prepared, these tender, flaky pastries can be warmed in the oven for just a few minutes to truly enjoy the taste of Michigan.

-Located just north of the town of Manistique in Michigan’s Upper Peninsula, Kitch-iti-kipi is the largest spring in the state.
+Located just north of Manistique in Michigan’s Upper Peninsula, Kitch-iti-kipi is the largest spring in the state.
 It pumps out more than 8 million gallons of water daily and is a beautiful sight to behold.
 Kitch-iti-kipi means “big cold water”.
 The water is 45 ft deep at its deepest, but it is crystal clear.
-If you look closely, you can see the fish swimming in this aerial shot.
+Looking closely, you can see the fish swimming in this aerial shot.
 It’s definitely worth a visit!